fossabot/grit/README.md

 # GRIT: GPU workload checkpointing and restoration

-GRIT is a comprehensive solution designed to automate GPU workload migration within Kubernetes clusters.
-It enables users to capture the state of GPU workloads and restore them at a later time with minimal disruption.
+GRIT is an experimental solution designed to automate GPU workload cross node migration within Kubernetes clusters.
+It enables users to checkpoint the state of GPU workloads and restore them at a later time with no disruption.

 Key features include:

-- **Non-intrusive to Kubernetes core components**.
+- **Least-intrusive to Kubernetes core components** - Currently, only containerd is slightly changed to support the new workflow.
-- **No application code changes required** - Applications can be checkpointed and restored without altering their source code.
+- **No application code changes** - Applications can be checkpointed and restored without altering their source code.
-- **Supports diverse workloads** – GRIT supports the migration of both pod-based workloads and standalone pods without necessitating changes to workload controller logic.
+- **Support Pod based migration** – GRIT supports the migration of all containers in a Pod.
-- **Efficient and secure checkpoint distribution** – Checkpoints are distributed using custom Persistent Volumes (PVs), offering better efficiency and security compared to OCI-based checkpoint images.
+- **Efficient checkpoint distribution** – Checkpoints are distributed using custom Persistent Volumes (PVs), offering flexibility and efficiency compared to OCI-based checkpoint images.
-- **NVIDIA GPU workload support** – GRIT leverages [CRIU](https://github.com/checkpoint-restore/criu) and [cuda-checkpoint](https://github.com/NVIDIA/cuda-checkpoint) to enable checkpointing and restoration of NVIDIA GPU workloads.
+- **NVIDIA GPU workload support** – GRIT leverages [CRIU](https://github.com/checkpoint-restore/criu) and [cuda-checkpoint](https://github.com/NVIDIA/cuda-checkpoint) to enable checkpointing and restoration of NVIDIA GPU states.

 # Architecture